 In May 2016, we elected to be governed by a newly-adopted exemption under the Companies Law regulations that exempts us from appointing external directors and from complying with the Companies Law requirements related to the composition of the audit committee and compensation committee of our board of directors.
 Our eligibility for that exemption is conditioned upon: (i) the continued listing of our ordinary shares on the NASDAQ Stock Market (or one of a few select other non-Israeli stock exchanges); (ii) there not being a controlling shareholder (generally understood to be a 25% or greater shareholder) of our company under the Companies Law; and (iii) our compliance with the NASDAQ Listing Rules requirements as to the composition of (a) our board of directors-which requires that we maintain a majority of independent directors (as defined under the NASDAQ Listing Rules) on our board of directors and (b) the audit and compensation committees of our board of directors (which require that such committees consist solely of independent directors (at least three and two members, respectively), as described under the NASDAQ Listing Rules).
-At the time that it determined to exempt our company from the external director requirement, including that a majority of the members of our board, along with each of the members of the audit and compensation committees of the board, are independent under the NASDAQ Listing Rules.
+At the time that it determined to exempt our company from the external director requirement, our board affirmatively determined that we meet the conditions for exemption from the external director requirement, including that a majority of the members of our board, along with each of the members of the audit and compensation committees of the board, are independent under the NASDAQ Listing Rules.

 As a result of our election to be exempt from the external director requirement under the Companies Law, each of our directors is elected annually, at our annual general meeting of shareholders.
 The vote required for the election of each director is a majority of the voting power represented at the meeting and voting on the election proposal.
-Following certain changes to our board of directors based on the election at our 2018 annual general meeting of shareholders that took place in September 2018, the current members of our board consist of the Chairman (who also serves as our interim Chief Executive Officer)- Elchanan Jaglom, the Chairman of the Executive Committee-S. Scott Crump, Victor Leventhal, John J. McEleney, Dov Ofer, Ziva Patir, David Reis (an Executive Director and Vice Chairman of the Board), Yair Seroussi and Adina Shorr.
+Following our 2019 annual general meeting of shareholders that took place in December 2019, the current members of our board consist of the Chairman - Elchanan Jaglom, the Chairman of the Executive Committee-S. Scott Crump, Victor Leventhal, John J. McEleney, Dov Ofer, Ziva Patir, David Reis (an Executive Director and Vice Chairman of the Board), Yair Seroussi and Adina Shorr.
 For more information, please see "Election of Directors" in Item 10.B ("Memorandum and Articles of Association") below.